Concerning the Practice of Prayer

 What is true prayer?
 It is telling God what is in your heart, communing with God as you grasp His will, communicating with God through His words, feeling especially close to God, sensing He is there before you, and believing you have something to say to Him.
 Your heart feels filled with light and you feel how lovable God is.
 You feel especially inspired, and listening to you brings gratification to your brothers and sisters.
 They will feel that the words you speak are the words within their hearts, the words they wish to say, as though your words were a substitute for their own.
 This is what true prayer is.
 After you have engaged in true prayer, your heart will be at peace and will know gratification.
 The strength to love God can rise up, and you will feel that there is nothing of greater value or significance in life than loving God.
 All this proves that your prayers have been effective.
 Have you ever prayed in such a way?

 And what about the content of prayer?
 Your prayer should proceed step by step, in line with the true state of your heart and the work of the Holy Spirit; you come to commune with God in accordance with His will and with what He requires of man.
 When you begin the practice of prayer, first give your heart to God.
 Do not attempt to grasp God’s will—only try to speak the words within your heart to God.
 When you come before God, speak in this way: “Oh God, only today do I realize that I used to disobey You.
 I am truly corrupt and despicable.
 I have only been wasting my life.
 From today I will live for You.
 I will live a life of meaning and will satisfy Your will.
 May Your Spirit always work in me, continuously illuminating and enlightening me.
 Let me bear strong and resounding testimony before You.
 Let Satan see Your glory, Your testimony, and the proof of Your triumph, manifest in us.”
 When you pray in this way, your heart will be completely set free.
 Having prayed in this way, your heart will be closer to God, and if you can pray in this way often, the Holy Spirit will inevitably work in you.
 If you always call out to God in this way, and make your resolution before Him, a day will come when your resolution is acceptable before God, when your heart and your entire being are gained by God, and you are ultimately made perfect by Him.
 For you, prayer is of utmost importance.
 When you pray and you receive the work of the Holy Spirit, your heart will be moved by God, and strength to love God will issue forth.
 If you do not pray with your heart, if you do not open your heart to commune with God, then God will have no way of working in you.
 If, after having prayed and spoken the words of your heart, the Spirit of God has not begun His work, and you have received no inspiration, then this shows your heart lacks sincerity, your words are untrue, and still impure.
 If, after having prayed, you have a sense of gratification, then your prayers have been acceptable to God and the Spirit of God is working in you.
 As one who serves before God, you cannot be without prayer.
 If you truly see communion with God as something that is meaningful and valuable, then can you forsake prayer?
 No one can be without communion with God.
 Without prayer, you live in the flesh, in bondage to Satan; without true prayer, you live under the influence of darkness.
 I hope that you brothers and sisters are able to engage in true prayer each and every day.
 This is not about following the rules, but about achieving a certain result.
 Are you willing to forgo a little sleep and enjoyment to rise early for morning prayers and enjoy the words of God?
 If you pray with a pure heart and eat and drink the words of God like this, you will be more acceptable to Him.
 If every morning you do this, if every day you practice giving your heart to God, communicating and engaging with Him, then your knowledge of God will certainly increase, and you will be better able to grasp God’s will.
 You say: “O God!
 I am willing to fulfill my duty.
-Only to You do I consecrate my whole being, so that You may be glorified in us, so that You may enjoy the testimony borne by this group of us.
+I am only able to consecrate my whole being unto You, so that You may be glorified in us, so that You may enjoy the testimony borne by this group of us.
 I beg You to work in us, so that I may become able to truly love You and satisfy You and pursue You as my goal.”
 As you take on this burden, God will surely make you perfect.
 You should not pray only for your own benefit, but you should pray also in order to follow God’s will and to love Him.
 This is the truest kind of prayer.
 Are you someone who prays for the sake of following the will of God?

 In the past, you did not know how to pray, and you neglected the matter of prayer.
 Now, you must do your best to train yourselves to pray.
 If you are unable to summon up the strength within you to love God, then how do you pray?
 You say: “Oh God, my heart is incapable of truly loving You.
 I want to love You, but I lack the strength.
 What should I do?
 May You open my spiritual eyes and may Your Spirit move my heart.
 Make it so that, as I come before You, I throw off all that is negative, cease to be constrained by any person, matter, or thing, and lay my heart completely bare before You, and make it so that I may offer my entire being before You.
 However You may test me, I am ready.
 Now, I give no consideration to my future prospects, nor am I under the yoke of death.
 With a heart that loves You, I desire to seek the way of life.
 Every matter, everything—it is all in Your hands; my fate is in Your hands and You hold my very life in Your hand.
 Now, I seek to love You, and regardless of whether You let me love You, regardless of how Satan interferes, I am determined to love You.”
 When you encounter this issue, pray like this.
 If you pray like this every day, the strength to love God will gradually rise up.